OfficeDev/TrainingContent/Teams/01 Bots, Messaging Extensions and Cards/Lab.md

 1. Open the **MessagesController.cs** file in the **Controllers** folder.

 1. Locate the `Post` method.
-Replace the method the following snippet.
+Replace the method with the following snippet.
 Messaging extensions are posted to the bot via an `Invoke` message.

     ```cs
     public async Task<HttpResponseMessage> Post([FromBody]Activity activity)